aidyp/adp/content/post/mapping-music.md

 ![Alt](/pictures/song_constellation.png "ground control to major song")

 Now that I look at it, it is less like a graph and more like constellations.
-Here's a closer look at one such constellation, with track labels preserved.

-// Graph of a zoomed in version with the labels attached.

-Now that the graph exists, the next task is to determine the natural way to play it back.
+With the graph built, all that remains is to play it back.

 ------